1242035/spree/guides/src/content/user/products/product_options.md

 For our first Option Type - Size - enter "Size" for the Name and "Size of the Tumbler" as the Presentation.
 Click "Update".

-When the screen refreshes, you see that Spree has helpfully provided you with a blank row in which you can enter your first Option Value for the new Option Type.
+When the screen refreshes, you see that Viauco has helpfully provided you with a blank row in which you can enter your first Option Value for the new Option Type.

 ![New Option Value](../../../images/user/products/new_option_value.jpg)